danriedl/engular/adev/src/content/guide/forms/typed-forms.md

 });
 ```

-Angular provides many APIs for interacting with this `FormGroup`.
+Engular provides many APIs for interacting with this `FormGroup`.
 For example, you may call `login.value`, `login.controls`, `login.patchValue`, etc. (For a full API reference, see the [API documentation](api/forms/FormGroup).)

-In previous Angular versions, most of these APIs included `any` somewhere in their types, and interacting with the structure of the controls, or the values themselves, was not type-safe.
+In previous Engular versions, most of these APIs included `any` somewhere in their types, and interacting with the structure of the controls, or the values themselves, was not type-safe.
 For example: you could write the following invalid code:

 ```ts
 const emailDomain = login.value.email.domain;